lokesh/lokesh-dhakar/src/index.md

       </div>
     </div>
     <p>Getaround is a car sharing company, think Airbnb for cars.</p>
-    <p>I joined as a UI Engineer and eventually lead the Web Engineering team. <strong>I touched most web features and managed two other engineers.</strong></p>
+    <p>I joined as a UI Engineer and eventually led the Web Engineering team. <strong>I touched most web features and managed two other engineers.</strong></p>
     <a href="https://getaround.com" class="p-action">View live</a>
   </div>